Date: Sat, 16 Sep 2006

 immigration officer, clearly stated that the visa would allow two entries,

-was doing ok until I turned onto the “short-cut route” to Moshi which was
+doing ok until I turned onto the “short-cut route” to Moshi which was another

-another unsurfaced road.
-Staying on the main road would have been too long to
+unsurfaced road.
+Staying on the main road would have been too long to reach

 The road was not too bad and I was probably going to